 Wild Mushroom Pasta Recipe

-8 oz. mixed wild mushrooms (shiitake, portobello, oyster, and chanterelle) - cleaned, stemmed, and thickly sliced
+- 8 oz wild mushrooms mixed including shiitake, portobello, oyster, and chanterelle - cleaned, stemmed, and thickly sliced

 - ½ pound farfalle pasta or bowtie pasta